tim-one/tim-one.github.io/psf/index.md

 ### 2025

 - [**The NixOS moderators resign en masse**](https://discourse.nixos.org/t/a-statement-from-members-of-the-moderation-team/69828) For the historical record.
 NixOS's tale in the 2020s is as dysfunctional as I've ever seen.
-From mods calling users "Nazis" to driving out the project's mild-mannered founder, in a series of purges.
+From mods calling users "Nazis" to driving out the project's founder, in a series of purges.
 Here 5 of the mods simultaneously resign in protest of the project's "Steering Committee" trying to rein them in, although the latter was also done in a clumsy way.
 A dumpster fire all around.
 Some people compare their treatment of Jon Ringer to the PSF's treatment of me.

 - [**David Heinemeier Hansson's**](https://world.hey.com/dhh/we-ve-all-had-enough-of-this-nonsense-8545dd26) blatantly "woke" vs "anti-woke" but brief celebration of his detractors' apparent fall from grace.
 I don't like the framing, but the Ruby on Rails creator remains an important voice.
 > This is what it looks like when preference falsification finally falls.
 When normal people are no longer afraid to say no to these people.
 Then it's revealed just how small and isolated these aggrieved individuals actually are.